 As part of the MiT program's collaborative relationship with the college's library and The Evergreen Teacher Education Programs, a Curriculum Room is maintained in the library.
 The Curriculum Room houses current books and curriculum development materials of interest to pre-service and current K-12 teachers.
-The Magda Costantino Resource Room is located in SEM 2 E3130 and houses among other resources a curriculum for Native American Learners.
+The Magda Costantino Resource Room is located in SEM 2 E3130 and houses, among other resources, a curriculum for Native American Learners, extensive math manipulatives, videos on classroom management, differentiation, and students with special needs, and materials related to supporting the learning of English language learners.